ian-fisher-developer/qt-qml/README.md

 ## Configuration

 QtQML and QtQuick are still evolving rapidly.
 Qt 6.2 introduced [many affordances][CO01].
-These experiments use Qt 6.3.0, the latest at the time of writing.
+These exercises use Qt 6.3.0, the latest at the time of writing.
 Each application is built via CMake, recommended by the latest QML/Quick documents for the new Qt/CMake build helpers.

 Note that while the software is changing so quickly, the QML/Quick documents can be confusing, often including legacy advice, even under a Qt 6.3.0 banner.
 Try searching for CMake examples in the Qt/Examples/Qt-6.3.0 directory -- those concrete code implementations seem to be least ambiguous.